dblock/amerika/README.md

 ![POTUS](trump.png)

-I'm your new president.
+I'm your president.
 You can ask America to be great again and I will give you one of my priceless quotes using [whatdoestrumpthink.com](https://whatdoestrumpthink.com).

 ### Deploying to AWS Lambda